tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 When you work in a big company like [Yandex](http://yandex.com/) your application is always intently checked by testing team.

 I am proud to say that we have an unbelievable testing team!
 Guys are really incredible!
 They can find bugs which can be reproduced in a very tricky way (sometimes I really hate them, lol).
-After the careful check your application can be published in production without any doubts.
+After careful check your application can be published in production without any doubts.

 However, this project is not a part of my job and I do not have great testers to verify my application.
 Therefore I undertook three steps to create a stable application.